How To Retain First-Year Students: Helping Them Navigate Emotional, Motivational & Social Challenges

 While student success depends on academic skills, resilience in school and life depends on how well students can navigate these non-academic challenges.
 When it comes to student attrition, challenges in areas such as housing, personal safety, off-campus employment, and dependent care can outweigh academic factors.

-Let’s consider how we help students navigate college life without the support networks they are used to having close at hand.
-And, how can we help students develop a support network for college where has not or does not exist for them.
+How do we help those students who are used to having support networks navigate college life without those same support networks close at hand?
+And, how can we help the students with weak (or non-existent) support systems identify and begin to develop a support network for their college experience?

 Beginning a college career can be both exhilarating and anxiety-producing for students.
 While the transitions and adjustments may differ from student to student, the fact remains that everyone experiences some level of challenge in their first year.